-This is pain just above the pubic bone on the front of the pelvis.
-The etiology of Chronic Pelvic Pain Syndrome is still a mystery, though prostate inflammation has been found to be the culprit 33% of cases.
+This is a pain just above the pubic bone on the front of the pelvis.
+The etiology of Chronic Pelvic Pain Syndrome is still a mystery, though prostate inflammation has been found to be the culprit of 33% of cases.

 Oxidative stress is also thought to play a role, and there is also a theory that stones in the prostate could contribute to this condition overall.

 Interestingly, it has been found that psychological stress and depression increase pain in those with Chronic Pelvic Pain Syndrome.